Building your future home with Habitat

 - Attending required homeownership and financial education classes

-Where can Sweat Equity be completed?
+Where can sweat equity be completed?

-Jobsite Sweat Equity hours
+Jobsite sweat equity hours

-Homebuyer education classes
+Financial and homebuyer education classes

-Other ways to earn Sweat Equity
+Additional ways to earn sweat equity

 Your time and commitment make our mission possible—and help you build not just a home, but lasting strength and stability for your family and the community.